QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 On starting the AppVM, sometimes a message is displayed that the Xen PV Network Class needs to restart the system.
-This message can be safely ignored and closed by selecting ìNoî.
+This message can be safely ignored and closed by selecting ‚ÄúNo‚Äù.

-**Caution:** These AppVMs must not be started while the corresponding TemplateVM is running, because they share the TemplateVMís license data.
+**Caution:** These AppVMs must not be started while the corresponding TemplateVM is running, because they share the TemplateVM‚Äôs license data.
 Even if this could work sometimes, it would be a violation of the license terms.

 Furthermore, if manual IP setup was used for the template, the IP address selected for the template will also be used for the AppVM, as it inherits this address from the template.
 Qubes, however, will have assigned a different address to the AppVM, which will have to be changed to that of the template (e.g. 10.137.0.x) so that the AppVM can access the network, via the CLI command in a dom0 terminal: